Kelly Anthon: Career

 Upon passing the Idaho bar exam, he worked as an attorney in private practice in Idaho's Mini-Cassia Area.
-In 2003 was appointed city attorney for Rupert, Minidoka, and Acequia.
+In 2003 he was appointed city attorney for Rupert, Minidoka, and Acequia cities.
 He also served as the City Attorney and Prosecutor for the City of Burley.
 At the time of his first appointment, he was the youngest city attorney in Idaho.
-In 2012, Anthon was hired as Rupert City Administrator.
+In 2012, Anthon was hired as Rupert City Administrator where he has managed multiple public utilities.
+In 2013, Anthon was named one of the 40 most accomplished and influential professionals in Idaho under the age of 40.
 Anthon also serves on the corporate board of directors of the Mart Group—a potato processing and marketing company.
 In 2020, Anthon began teaching part time at the University of Idaho College of Law.

+Proficient in Japanese, Anthon spent twenty years working as a contract consultant and international business and guest services specialist.
+His connections with Japan naturally led to him being a main point of contact between the Japanese government and the State of Idaho.
+In particular, Anthon has worked throughout his career with Japanese companies seeking to invest in Idaho, while also helping to open new markets in Japan for Idaho products.
+In 2025, Anthon received a prestigious commendation from the Japanese Government’s Ministry of Foreign Affairs in recognition of his decades of work strengthening cultural and economic ties between Idaho and Japan.

 Idaho Senate

-When 24-year incumbent Senator Dean Cameron resigned his seat for an appointment as the director of the Department of Insurance, the Legislative District 27 Republican Central Committee met to fill the vacancy in the Senate seat, sending three names in order of preference to Governor Butch Otter: Anthon, Doug Pickett of Oakley, and Wayne Hurst of Declo.
-Governor Otter appointed Anthon to serve the remainder of Cameron's term.
-Anthon was subsequently elected in 2016 and reelected in 2018, 2020, and 2022.
+When incumbent Senator Dean Cameron resigned his seat for an appointment as the director of the Department of Insurance, the Legislative District 27 Republican Central Committee sent three names in order of preference to Governor Butch Otter: Anthon, Doug Pickett of Oakley, and Wayne Hurst of Declo.
+Otter appointed Anthon to serve the remainder of Cameron's term.
+Anthon was subsequently elected in 2016 and reelected in 2018, 2020, 2022 and 2024.

 Senate Leadership

 After his first year in the Idaho Senate, Anthon was recognized as one of the 'Emerging Leaders' in the nation's state legislatures by The State Legislative Leaders Foundation.
 Idaho Senate Republicans elected Anthon in 2017 as the Majority Caucus Chairman—one of four Republican leadership positions in the Idaho State Senate.
 In 2020, Anthon was elected as the Idaho Senate Majority Leader.
 He was re-elected Majority Leader in 2022.
+In 2024, Anthon was elected to the Idaho Senate's top role of President Pro Tempore, making him second in line of succession to the Governor.